Mosasaur5526/BCM-iCT-torch/README.md

 As we described in our paper, for complex dataset like ImageNet-64, we propose to finetune BCM from pretrained iCT model.
 We, therefore, first provide code for iCT and then for BCM Finetuning.
-Regarding the code to train BCM from scratch, please check out our JAX implementation on CIFAR-10.

 ### iCT